A partnership with the Office of the National Coordinator for Health Information Technology (ONC)

 The HL7v2 IG provides detailed instructions and requirements for every message component, ensuring compliance with state and federal requirements.

-FHIR support includes an early implementation guide using base resources.
-In partnership with ONC, the program is moving a full specification through a balloting process.
+FHIR support includes an implementation guide using base resources.

 Home test results can be sent to multiple destinations, which may then re-route to secondary systems.
 The standards approach ensures that results can be de-duplicated.

 Standardized reporting specifications ensure data uniformity and completeness, enabling robust data analysis to improve understanding of the testing landscape.

 The MARS HL7v2 specification is supported by two data hubs.
 These hubs simplify the process of routing test results to the appropriate state and federal health systems.

 Current FDA EUAs for home tests stipulate the need to built result reporting solutions.
 RADx MARS standards and workflows conform to these requirements.

 Frequently asked questions have been posted about the RADx® MARS program in general, reporting standards, and data flows.

 - Digital testing application - An application, such as a smartphone app or website, that accompanies a self-test that provides guidance on conducting a test properly and a mechanism to report results.

 - Data communications standard - A uniform way of encoding test results and associated metadata.
 Healthcare industry standard communications include HL7v2 (Health Language 7 version 2) and FHIR (Fast Healthcare Interoperability Resources).